JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2023-05-20-sbiobertresolve_icd10cm_augmented_en.md

 val pipeline = new Pipeline().setStages(Array(document_assembler, sentence_detector, tokenizer, word_embeddings, clinical_ner, ner_converter, chunk2doc, sbert_embedder, icd10_resolver))

-val data = Seq("A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with acute hepatitis, and obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
+val data = Seq("A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting.
 Two weeks prior to presentation, she was treated with a five-day course of amoxicillin for a respiratory tract infection.").toDF("text")

 val result = pipeline.fit(data).transform(data)
 ```